hyy8/League-Of-Legends-Researc-Project/README.md

   </tbody>
 </table>
 <p>
-  "After looking at the distribution observed when "firstdragon" is not lost and the distribution observed when "firstdragon" is lost, we start to do the permutation test.
+  After looking at the distribution observed when "firstdragon" is not lost and the distribution observed when "firstdragon" is lost, we start to do the permutation test.
-  The first thing is to set up our hypothesis.”
+  The first thing is to set up our hypothesis.
 </p>
 <p>
   <strong>Null Hypothesis (H0):</strong>